Capital control: Post-Bretton Woods era: 1971–2009

-After the global financial crisis: 2009–2012
+After the 2008 financial crisis

-By 2009, the global financial crisis had caused a resurgence in Keynesian thought which reversed the previously prevailing orthodoxy.
+The Great Recession led to the 2008–2009 Keynesian resurgence which reversed the previously prevailing orthodoxy.
 During the 2008–2011 Icelandic financial crisis, the IMF proposed that capital controls on outflows should be imposed by Iceland, calling them "an essential feature of the monetary policy framework, given the scale of potential capital outflows".

-In the latter half of 2009, as the global economy started to recover from the global financial crisis, capital inflows to emerging market economies, especially, in Asia and Latin America, surged, raising macroeconomic and financial-stability risks.
+In the latter half of 2009, as the global economy started to recover from the Great Recession, capital inflows to emerging market economies, especially, in Asia and Latin America, surged, raising macroeconomic and financial-stability risks.
 Several emerging market economies responded to these concerns by adopting capital controls or macroprudential measures; Brazil imposed a tax on the purchase of financial assets by foreigners and Taiwan restricted overseas investors from buying time deposits.
 The partial return to favor of capital controls is linked to a wider emerging consensus among policy makers for the greater use of macroprudential policy.
 According to economics journalist Paul Mason, international agreement for the global adoption of Macro prudential policy was reached at the 2009 G20 Pittsburgh summit, an agreement which Mason said had seemed impossible at the London summit which took place only a few months before.

 Pro-capital control statements by various prominent economists, together with an influential staff position note prepared by IMF economists in February 2010 (Jonathan D. Ostry et al., 2010), and a follow-up note prepared in April 2011, have been hailed as an "end of an era" that eventually led to a change in the IMF's long held position that capital controls should be used only in extremis, as a last resort, and on a temporary basis.
 In June 2010, the Financial Times published several articles on the growing trend towards using capital controls.
 They noted influential voices from the Asian Development Bank and the World Bank had joined the IMF in advising there is a role for capital controls.
 The FT reported on the recent tightening of controls in Indonesia, South Korea, Taiwan, Brazil, and Russia.
 In Indonesia, recently implemented controls include a one-month minimum holding period for certain securities.
 In South Korea, limits have been placed on currency forward positions.
 In Taiwan, the access that foreigner investors have to certain bank deposits has been restricted.
 The FT cautioned that imposing controls has a downside including the creation of possible future problems in attracting funds.